Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 How much is the Medicare Part A skilled nursing facility copayment in 2025?

-Medicare covers up to 100 days in a skilled nursing facility care if the patient has an inpatient hospital stay of at least three days before being transferred to a skilled nursing facility.
-After day 100, all skilled nursing facility expenses are the responsibility of the beneficiary.
+Original Medicare covers up to 100 days in a skilled nursing facility care if the patient has an inpatient hospital stay of at least three days before being transferred to a skilled nursing facility.
+After day 100, all skilled nursing facility expenses are the responsibility of the beneficiary (unless they have supplemental coverage that provides additional benefits).

 Although the first 20 days of a covered stay in a skilled nursing facility have no cost-sharing, there’s a copayment that applies to days 21 through 100 in a skilled nursing facility.
-That copayment is $204 per day in 2024, and is projected to increase in 2025;14 the final amount will be published by CMS in the fall of 2024.
+That copayment is $204 per day in 2024, and will grow to $209.50 per day in 2025.13

 Can I still buy Medigap Plans C and F?